0

 - comma

-Choose from the options available:
+Negative Numbers Choose from the available options:

 * system default: choosing this option accepts the defaults for negative numbers as specified in the SystemConfig package.
-Using this option allows the Designer to maintain and/or update consistent choices across the application
+Using this option allows the Designer to maintain and/or update consistent choices across the application.

-* No: negative numbers will not be shown with parentheses, e.g. -123456
+* No: negative numbers will not be shown with parentheses, e.g. -123456.

-* Yes: negative numbers will be shown with parentheses, e.g. (123456)
+* Yes: negative numbers will be shown with parentheses, e.g. (123456).

 - system default